 DoubleLine serves as a subadviser to a portion of the Income Fund.
 In managing its portion of the Income Fund, DoubleLine uses various investment strategies to invest in fixed income instruments that DoubleLine believes offer the potential for current income, capital appreciation, or both.
 DoubleLine expects to allocate its portion of the Income Fund's assets in response to changing market, financial, economic, and political factors and events that the portfolio manager believes may affect the values of the Income Fund's investments.
 DoubleLine seeks to manage its portion of the Income Fund's duration based on DoubleLine's view of, among other things, future interest rates and market conditions.
-There are no limits on the duration of the Income Fund's portfolio.
-DoubleLine retains broad discretion to modify its portion of the Income Fund's duration within a wide range.
+There are no limits on the duration of the Income Fund's duration within a wide range.